 Following adoption of this plan, local authorities will develop implementation programmes and identify all resource implications and funding requirements.
 It is likely that the resource requirements will exceed the current capacity of local authorities.
-Meeting the commitments contained in the plan will depend on the Department of Environment, Heritage and Local Government together with other Government Departments making provision for the required resources and funding.
+In order for the plan targets to be met therefore, it will be necessary for local authorities and national authorities, including Government Departments, to apply their collective resources to best effect.